Sameer292/CPP/Day-6-Pointers-V-References/pointers_v_references.md

 # ⚡References
-> They take the variable and assign tmemselves to the values stored in the variable.
+> They take the variable and assign themselves to the values stored in the variable.
 > It's like giving multiple names to a variable.

 > **Example:**